-The last factor to account for in estimating the landed duty cycle is any applied image processing.
-Within the DLP controller DLPC3434ZVB, the three functions which influence the actual landed duty cycle are gamma, IntelliBrightTM, and bitplane sequencing rules.
+The last factor to account for in estimating the Landed Duty Cycle is any applied image processing.
+Within the DLP Controller DLPC3437, the two functions which affect Landed Duty Cycle are Gamma and IntelliBrightTM.

 Gamma is a power function of the form $Output_Level = A \times Input_Level^{Gamma}$, where A is a scaling factor that is typically set to 1.